minvws/nl-kat-mula/docs/proposal.md

   **Normalizers**

-  1. **TODO**

-  2. **TODO**
+  1. Reference Bytes for Boefjes jobs that are done (TODO: is this the way to go?)

+  2. Subscribe to events channel that publishes finished Boefjes jobs

+  NOTE: the scheduler now references the rabbitmq queue (FIXME: what one?) to listen for boefjes jobs that are done.

 **Scheduling and Rescheduling**

 * Scheduling of objects onto the priority queue

-  Suggested is to take a random set of objects and schedule them onto the priority queue.
-However, that process needs to make sure that newly issued scan from the webapp takes precedence and are pushed onto the queue.
+  Suggested is to take a random set of objects, and schedule them onto the priority queue.
+However, that process needs to make sure that newly issued scan from the webapp (rocky) takes precedence and are pushed onto the queue.

 * Process of rescheduling of tasks that already have been completed